eulersson/ramn.dev/README.md

 Personal project and portfolio site.
 I wanted it to reflect both my background in **computer graphics** and my experience with **full-stack architecture**.

-# Intention
+---

 > A overview of the efforts behind the project to offer insight, inspiration,
-> or to be used as reference for others—_How nice would that be!_.
+> or to be used as reference for others—_How nice would that be!_

 ## Interactive Physics

-The WebGL hero section was built from scratch, featuring a custom, no-library **vanilla physics solver** based on [this white paper](http://www.cs.cmu.edu/afs/cs/academic/class/15462-s13/www/lec_slides/Jakobsen.pdf), commonly used in video games.
+The `WebGL` hero section was built from scratch, featuring a custom, no-library **vanilla physics solver** based on [this white paper](http://www.cs.cmu.edu/afs/cs/academic/class/15462-s13/www/lec_slides/Jakobsen.pdf), commonly used in video games.